-Be aware of your attitudes and behaviours.
+Be aware of your attitudes and behaviors.
 Examine your own judgmental thinking.

-Do you find yourself judging people who seem stress?
-Try to catch yourself, and question why you are making this judgement.
+Do you find yourself judging people who seem stressed?
+Try to catch yourself, and question why you're making this judgment.

 Be mindful of how you speak.
 Choose your words carefully.

 A simple thing like calling someone "crazy", even as a joke, can reinforce a negative stigma.